The evolving retail marketplace with more Canadians shopping online has led to Sears and Best Buy laying off 1,600 workers.

 The new leader said she wants to end the “rancor” that divided the Ontario Legislature before McGuinty suspended business and resigned last October.

-News in brief• The Canadian government intends to support Great Britain and its Commonwealth partners to change the rules for royal succession and end centuries of discrimination against female heirs to the throne.
+• The Canadian government intends to support Great Britain and its Commonwealth partners to change the rules for royal succession and end centuries of discrimination against female heirs to the throne.
 Heritage Minister James Moore called it “common-sense” for countries where the Queen is head of state to change the outdated tradition that favored male heirs over their older sisters.
 Another proposed change is to end a 300-year-old rule that bans the monarch from marrying someone who is Roman Catholic.

 • Finance Minister Jim Flaherty, 63, has revealed he has a rare skin disorder that has concerned colleagues for some time who were worried about his health.
 He is being treated for bullous pemphigoid that has caused his face to become red and bloated with blisters while the medication has caused him to gain weight.
 Opposition Members of Parliament wished him a “speedy recovery” as Flaherty continues to work.